MelinaMoraiti/Distributed-Systems-Exercises/README.md

 This project is a Concurrent Server implemented in C that incorporates a Middleware component to manage user interactions and facilitate communication between clients and the server.
 The server offers multiple computational tasks using Remote Procedure Calls (RPC) and serves multiple clients.
 The architecture includes the following key components:

 - **Server:** The server hosts the procedures implemented for various calculations.
-- **Middleware:** The middleware handles user input, processes requests, and manages the flow of data between clients and the server.
+- **Middleware:** The middleware handles user input, processes requests, and manages the flow of data between clients and the server. **It is the RPC client program that acts as a middleware.**
-- **TCP Client:** The client program provides a user-friendly menu for clients to select a calculation, input data, and display results.
+- **TCP Client:** The client program provides a menu for clients to select a calculation, input data, and display results.

 ## Features